cloud-partners/oci-MapR/README.md

 # oci-mapr
 This is a Terraform template for deploying a fully configured MapR cluster on OCI.

-## N-Node
-This is an N-Node template allowing for dynamic number of Data Nodes to be deployed with MapR.

 ## How to use this template
 In addition to an active tenancy on OCI, you will need a functional installation of Terraform, and an API key for a privileged user in the tenancy.
 See these documentation links for more information: